Can Stress Cause an Eye Stroke?

 Common warning signs include:

-• Dark or gray shadow over part of view – This can appear as a faint haze or a dense patch that blocks what lies behind it.
+• Dark or gray shading across part of view may emerge, showing up as a light mist or a heavier patch that hides whatever sits beyond it.

 If any of these symptoms occur—even briefly—treat it as an emergency.
 Call 911 or go immediately to an emergency department.
 There is often only a narrow window to restore normal retinal flow and preserve vision.
 Faster intervention significantly increases chances of preventing permanent loss.